harmtemolder/koreader-calibre-plugin/README.md

 make
 ```

+### Debugging a release

+1. Download the required release from [here](https://git.sr.ht/~harmtemolder/koreader-calibre-plugin/tree/main/item/releases)
+2. Add it to calibre by running this in your terminal: `calibre-customize -a "KOReader Sync vX.X.X-alpha.zip"`, where `X.X.X` refers to the version you downloaded
+3. Start calibre in debug mode with `calibre-debug -g`
+4. Configure the KOReader plugin as described [here](https://git.sr.ht/~harmtemolder/koreader-calibre-plugin#setup)
+5. Connect your device
+6. Run the sync by clicking the KOReader icon in your toolbar
+7. Check the details of the message when it's done if any/all books have been synced correctly
+7. Check your (custom) columns for one of those books to see if their contents are what they should be
+7. Check the output in your terminal for lines containing `koreader` to see what it did

 ### Sending in your patches

 Contributing patches on sourcehut works through `git send-email`.
 You can find this repository's mailing list [here](https://lists.sr.ht/~harmtemolder/koreader-calibre-plugin).